LateNiteLife/simple-scripts/README.md

 # simple-scripts
-Simple python or shell scripts for CLI use.
+Simple scripts for CLI use.